milen-patel/cpu_tutorial/_parts/part6.md

 When Z is 1, the exact reverse thing happens!
 The top AND gate is forced to output a zero since one of its inputs is a zero.
 Then, the output of the entire circuit equals the output of the bottom AND gate.
 The output of the bottom AND gate equals the value of Y since we know the other input is the 1 coming from Z. So, the output of the entire circuit is the value of Z.

 For some readers, everything I just said will make sense.
 For others, however, only half of what I just explained will click.
 Don't read ahead until you are able to clearly understand what was just written.
 This is a new concept, so don't be discouraged if it doesn't immediately make sense.
 On top of it being a new concept, I am also intentionally introducing this to you at a fast pace to avoid getting into the nitty-gritty.

+### A better way of expressing circuits

+So far, I have been using diagrams to visualize circuits, but only using diagrams will become complicated as we move forward in the next chapters.
+Instead, it would be nice if we could represent some of these diagrams using just text.
+Fortunately, this problem has already been solved, so we will spend some time here seeing how we can express logic gates in a textual form.
+For this subsection, lets assume that $$A$$, $$B$$, $$C$$, or any letter is a binary input (i.e. a variable that takes on either the value 1 or the value 0).

+We start with the logical AND expression, which can be represented with multiplication or the absence of a sign.
+So, $$A*B$$ and $$AB$$ are equivalent expressions that read in English as "A and B".
+With just two inputs, this can easily be translated to a simple logic gate with two inputs.
+If we gave the expression $$ABC$$ (equivalent to $$A*B*C$$), then this translates to "A and B and C".
+But the AND gate we learned about only takes two inputs?
+Well, logical expressions and logic circuits are very similar, but you usually need to find a way to express a logical expression using logic gates.
+In the case of $$ABC$$, we can easily invent the circuit below:

 ### The Bigger Picture